-- 41. Economic incentives can be used to encourage desired behaviour.
-Such interventions can be designed to shift the current linear economy towards a more circular economy to minimize waste throughout material flows. - 42.
-Many governments have employed economic incentives such as tax, levies and fines13 to reduce production and consumption of plastic items.
-Some governments have implemented take-back and deposit-refund schemes of certain plastic items such as plastic bottles.
+- 41. Economic incentives can be used to encourage a desired behaviour.
+They can also be designed to shift the current linear economy towards a more circular economy to minimize waste throughout material flows. - 42.
+Many Governments have employed economic incentives such as taxes, levies and fines14 to reduce the production and consumption of plastic items.
+Some Governments have implemented takeback and deposit-refund schemes for plastic items such as bottles.
 These schemes provide economic incentives for recycling. - 43.
-Increased investment in management options for marine litter such as for improved waste management, wastewater treatment, research and innovation 14 could be helpful in accelerating development of new solutions.
-National governments could set up a fund to address marine litter such as by using the tax income on certain types of plastic products.
+Increased investment in marine litter management options, such as for improved waste management, wastewater treatment, research and innovation, 15 could be helpful in accelerating the development of new solutions.
+National Governments could set up a fund to address marine litter, funded in part by a tax on certain types of plastic products.